makih2003/The-Influence-of-TV-Shows-on-Baby-Name-Trend-in-Canada/README.md

-# THE INFLUENCE OF TV SHOWS ON BABY NAME TRENDS IN CANADA
-This repository contains the final project for CMPT 353: Computational Data Science at Simon Fraser University (Summer 2025).

 ## Overview
 This project investigates whether characters from popular TV shows influence baby name trends in Canada.
 Key question in analysis is:<br>
 **Do popular TV show characters influence baby name usage in Canada?**